Chronologie 1921-1928: Finally appreciated

 Fin September: Paris and Recloses

 November: exhibits two works bought by Theodore Pitcairn at Fetter in Amsterdam.6

 1. See PS, ALS to the Massés, Laren, [4 April 1921], Massé album p. .
 2. See Massé 1920-1935, 16 April 1921, p. .
 3. Ibid., 17 April 1921.
 4. See Anton Zelling, PCS to the Massés, [22 April 1921], Massé album, p. .
 5. See [PS 229] and [PS 227].
 6. See 1921 Fetter.

-Spring – summer: stays in Recloses (fig. 3); the Urbans must have rented a house for a short period; a studio will be set up there; hopes that René Massé will visit because his fragile health does not allow him to go to Paris; works a lot;1 among his latest paintings, a big bouquet of wild flowers, about which he later talks again to Massé: “I have made a very big bouquet of wild flowers” (unidentified work).2
+Spring – summer: stays in Recloses (fig. 3); the Urbans buy a house rue Sainte-Anne; a studio will be set up there; hopes that René Massé will visit because his fragile health does not allow him to go to Paris; works a lot;1 among his latest paintings, a big bouquet of wild flowers, about which he later talks again to Massé: “I have made a very big bouquet of wild flowers” (unidentified work).2

 27 July: invites Massé to have tea in Recloses before his depature to Holland.3

 16 December – 7 January 1923: takes part in an exhibition at the Hôtel Corvin, Hilversum.4